intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Bump version number to v0.3.4
+- Bump version to 0.3.5
-- Introduced option to select starting day of the week for Calendar View
-- Minor performance fixes
+- Changed a few variable in docker-compose sample file
+    - Now user can choose to create a new user for mysql docker container.
+    - Changed sample .env file to make sure it is compatible out of the box with docker-compose.yml.sample.
+    - Made changed to docs to reflect these changes.
+    - Upgrade some dependencies, as per dependabot alerts.